DjangoGirls/tutorial/en/python_introduction/README.md

 ## Your own functions!

 Remember functions like `len()` that you can execute in Python?
-Well, good news, you will learn how to write your own functions now!
+Well, good news - you will learn how to write your own functions now!

 A function is a sequence of instructions that Python should execute.
-Each function in Python starts with the keyword `def`, is given a name, and it can have some parameters.
+Each function in Python starts with the keyword `def`, is given a name, and can have some parameters.
 Let's start with an easy one.
 Replace the code in **python_intro.py** with the following:

 ```python
 def hi():